pikulet/typo/content/posts/nw-dns-over-https.md

 slug: "dns-over-https"
 tags:
 - "networking"
-summary: "A great idea but doesn't seem to achieve what it set out to do"
+summary: "Originally meant as a workaround so ISPs couldn't track our activity history using DNS packets.
+A great idea but doesn't seem to achieve what it set out to do."
 ---

 DNS requests are usually made over UDP, in plaintext.
 In a bid to **introduce more privacy** in DNS traffic, DNS-over-HTTPS (DoH) was published in Oct 2018 ([RFC 8484](https://tools.ietf.org/html/rfc8484)).
 The DNS traffic will be encrypted, and appear to be like normal HTTPS traffic.